 13. Bold Lighting

 Period properties are full of alcoves and other nooks and crannies which mean it’s unlikely any room will be a perfect square or rectangle.
-Make the most of these nooks by creating some much needed storage.
-If you have a fireplace, the space either side of the chimney breast is the perfect spot for built-in shelving, cupboards or wardrobes.
+Make the most of these nooks by creating some much-needed storage.
+If you have a fireplace, the alcoves either side of the chimney breast are the perfect spots for built-in shelving, cupboards, or wardrobes.

 15. Don’t Get Lost in Space

-Large rooms and high ceilings are a blessing, however filling these rooms can be harder than those with more standard dimensions.
+Large rooms and high ceilings can make filling these rooms harder than those with more standard dimensions.
 Make sure furniture is large enough to fill the space and don’t be afraid to set items away from the walls if you have particularly big rooms.
-Roll-top baths are an excellent example of this as not only do they beautifully match Victorian house decor but they will grandly fill big bathrooms too.
+Roll-top baths are an excellent example of this as not only do they beautifully match Victorian house decor, but they will also grandly fill big bathrooms.

 16. Make the Walls Themselves a Feature

-In many stylish Victorian homes, the walls themselves are actually the main feature, and not just because of their height.
-Decorative wall finishes like laid back wooden tongue and groove, formal panelling or even more ornate textures like in the image above are right at home in Victorian homes and are a great choice if you want to add some drama to a certain space.
+In many stylish Victorian homes, the walls themselves are the main feature, and not just because of their height.
+Decorative wall finishes like laid back wooden tongue and groove, formal paneling or even more ornate textures are right at home in Victorian homes and are a great choice if you want to add some drama to a certain space.